NoxNode/Java_NoxEngine/README.md

 # Java_NoxEngine

-A game engine made in Java.
+A software rendered game engine made in Java.